-Ali Nardali is a partner at the firm’s San Francisco office.
+Ali is a partner in the firm’s Capital Markets practice.

 He advises US registrants, senior policymakers, and other market participants on management compensation matters, with specific focus on governance, disclosure, and transition issues.

 Ali previously took leave from the firm to lead the management compensation legal function at a large US registrant, assisting the registrant with three CEO and two President transitions, as well as ongoing engagement with institutional stockholders and proxy advisory firms.

 A recognized leader in the field of management compensation, Ali has advised senior members of the executive and legislative branches, as well as interested parties in many of the most significant and high-profile management compensation matters of the last two decades.